Pylons/pyramid/docs/narr/unittesting.rst

 ~~~~~

 Thread local data structures are always a bit confusing, especially
-when used by frameworks.
+when they're used by frameworks.
 Sorry.
-So here's a rule of thumb: if you
+So here's a rule of thumb:
-don't *know* whether you're calling code that uses the
+if you don't *know* whether you're calling code that uses the
 :func:`repoze.bfg.threadlocal.get_current_registry` or
 :func:`repoze.bfg.threadlocal.get_current_request` functions, or you
 don't care about any of this, but you still want to write test code,